WEATHER IN BANAUE

 High 28° / Low 21°

-A few showers early, becoming a steady light rain later in the day.
-High 28C.
+Rain showers in the morning with thunderstorms developing in the afternoon.
+High 29C.
 Winds light and variable.
-Chance of rain 70%.
+Chance of rain 90%.

 Banaue is a town on the Cordillera mountain range in the north of the island of Luzon, in the Philippines.
 It is widely known as the site of the UNESCO World Heritage Site, the Batad Rice Terraces and Bangaan Rice Terraces.